 Wartook Valley is home to spectacular sunsets, brilliant night skies, rugged mountain views, scenic walks and abundant wildlife.
+There is also a wealth of wonderful walk and 4WD tracks to experience.

 - Outdoor and adventure seekers can enjoy year-round horse riding, rock climbing, fishing, mountain biking, quad bike tours and wildlife watching.

-- While you're in the area spend a day visiting the gorges, lagoons and Waterfalls such as McKenzie and Beehive falls.
+- While you're in the area spend a day visiting the gorges, lagoons and waterfalls such as McKenzie and Beehive falls.

 - Drive by some of the largest olive groves in Victoria on your way out and stop off at local farm gates to stock up on quality olive oils and fresh produce.